cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

     $ /opt/cdap/master/bin/svc-master run co.cask.cdap.data.tools.UpgradeTool upgrade

+   If using Cloudera Manager, this can be done by selecting ``Run CDAP Upgrade Tool`` from the *CDAP Service Actions* menu

 #.
 Check if the coprocessor JARs for these tables have been upgraded to ``cdh-1.0``:

     - ``cdap_system:app.meta``